jimburton/CI646-SOLID/README.md

 Run the `main` method and study the code of all classes until you understand the application.

-2. The `Book` class contains methods for printing the details of books, such as printContents.
+2. The `Book` class contains methods for printing the details of books, such as `printContents`.
 Which SOLID principles does this violate?

 3. There are several ways we could begin to improve the `Book` class.
 We could create interfaces that specify the methods that printable/formattable objects should implement.
 However, since all formattable book objects will